-Facebook just announced on a regulatory filing that the company will be acquiring messaging behemoth WhatsApp for a huge amount of $16B in cash and stock.
+Facebook just announced in a regulatory filing that the company will acquire messaging behemoth WhatsApp for a huge amount of $16B in cash and stock

-Facebook just announced on a regulatory filing that the company will be acquiring messaging behemoth WhatsApp for a huge amount of $16B in cash and stock.
-This comes after a long courting period, where Whatsapp has gracefully declined $4B and more from facebook and other suiters.
+Facebook just announced in a regulatory filing that the company will acquire messaging behemoth WhatsApp for a huge amount of $16B in cash and stock.
+This comes after a long courting period, where Whatsapp had gracefully declined $4B and more from Facebook and other suiters.

-According to the deal terms as were disclosed in the filing, the deal itself will depened on regulatory approval (which is a very big IF to pass) and in case it fails to do so, Facebook will be “fined” with $1B in Cash and $1B in company stocks.
+According to the deal terms disclosed in the filing, the deal itself will depend on regulatory approval (which is a very big IF to pass) and in case it fails to do so, Facebook will be “fined” with $1B in cash and $1B in company stocks.

 These are the details as they appear in the filing:

 On February 19, 2014, Facebook, Inc. (“Parent”) entered into an Agreement and Plan of Merger and Reorganization (the “Merger Agreement”) with Rhodium Acquisition Sub II, Inc., a Delaware corporation and wholly owned (in part directly and in part indirectly) subsidiary of Parent (“Acquirer”), Rhodium Merger Sub, Inc., a Delaware corporation, a direct wholly owned subsidiary of Acquirer (“Merger Sub”), WhatsApp Inc., a Delaware corporation (“WhatsApp”), and Fortis Advisors LLC, as the stockholders’ agent.